redbadger/crux/docs/src/part-3/middleware.md

 ## Wiring it up

 The middleware is composed with the Core in the FFI module, where you build the bridge between the core and the shell.
-Here's the key part from the uniffi (native) FFI setup:
+Here's the key part from the BoltFFI-backed setup:

 ```rust,no_run,noplayground
         pub fn new(shell: Arc<dyn CruxShell>) -> Self {